Weʼre raising £500 to help children with cancer and their families by supporting Team Reece’s objectives.

 The page owner is responsible for the distribution of funds raised.

-The company I work for has booked a charity sky dive for April 2020 and has asked each member of the team to choose a local charity to support.
+The company I work for booked a charity sky dive for 12th April 2020.
+This was postponed due to COVID-19 but we have now been given a new date of 27th Septemebr 2020!!
+Each member of the team was asked to choose a local charity to support.
 I have chosen to raise funds for Team Reece.
 Reece was a 13 year old boy who fought terminal Brain Cancer and was the inspiration and founder of Team Reece.
 This charity is close to my heart as I have children the same age as Reece and Reece’s father is also a close friend of the family.
 I have followed Reece’s story from the beginning, he was a truly inspirational boy and I can think of no better charity to raise funds for!

 On the 5th May 2016 Reece collapsed at home without warning, he was rushed to the local A&E where an urgent CT scan showed a bleed on his brain by which time he was no longer able to breathe for himself and was intubated and was transferred to Alder Hey intensive care a few hours later on full life support, the pressure from the bleed became critical and Reece was taken into emergency surgery where it was discovered he had an Anaplastic Astrocytoma, an extremely rare malignant tumour that affects only about 10 children a year.
 They removed part of the tumour and stemmed the bleed, two days later he was brought round and taken off life support and transferred to the neuro ward, a few days later he was home awaiting a follow up but sadly the tumour was still growing and on the second day home Reece collapsed again and had to be flown back by air ambulance to alder hey where he placed in High dependency and five days later he underwent an 8 hour surgery to remove the rest of the tumour and to place chemo wafers directly into the cavity in his brain, Reece has overcome the paralysis in his left leg but he has still got some paralysis in his left arm, hand and face but refuses to let this stop him and after six weeks was discharged and began radiotherapy and a second chemo course on the 15th June at Clatterbridge Cancer Centre for a further six weeks.
 In Aug Reece began a longer journey and began the first of 12 chemotherapy cycles which he will undergo once a month for the next year.
 We also discovered in sept after Reece collapsed and had to be transferred again to Alder Hey via resus at Lancaster infirmary that he suffers from seizures as a result of the trauma to his brain, not to be deterred by any of this Reece has still done some truly amazing things.